bosstwobread/Resume/README.md

 - Responsibility: Completely independent development
 ### Framework Overview
 - Provides a powerful and flexible way to build complex business applications, focusing on business logic through configuration rather than coding
-- By studying the functions that can be realized by programming languages, the logic abstraction is split into technical instructions with the smallest granularity, and a low-code platform is built from the bottom up
+- Analyzed programming language capabilities, abstracted business logic into granular technical instructions, and built a low-code platform from the ground up
 - Use json configuration to implement full business logic, such as user authentication, CRUD and export, etc.
 ### Framework Highlights
 - Configuration-driven development, most business functions are implemented through configuration, and those that cannot be implemented are solved by introducing business plug-ins